SanPen/GridCal/doc/md_source/user_interface.md

 ![](figures/model-time.png)

-The time series is what make GridCal what it is.
+The time series is what make VeraGrid what it is.
 To handle time series efficiently by design is what made me design this program.

 ## Profiles importer